Vickyadri29/vickyadri29/README.md

 </p> -->

-🧑🏻‍💻 Specializing on frontend developer</br>
+🧑🏻‍💻 Specializing in frontend developer</br>
 📫 How to reach me: <a href="mailto:vickyadri103@gmail.com">Click here</a></br>
 <hr>